-Missouri has a comprehensive statute occupying and preempting “the entire field of legislation touching in any way firearms, components, ammunition and supplies to the complete exclusion of any order, ordinance or regulation by any political subdivision of this state.”1 The statute further states that all existing or future orders, ordinances or regulations in this field are “null and void except as provided in subsection 3 of this section.”2
+Missouri has a comprehensive statute occupying and preempting “the entire field of legislation touching in any way firearms, components, ammunition and supplies to the complete exclusion of any order, ordinance or regulation by any political subdivision of this state.”1 The statute states that all existing or future orders, ordinances, or regulations in this field are “null and void except as provided in subsection 3 of this section.”2

-Subsection 3 allows political subdivisions to:
+These exceptions created by subsection 3 allow political subdivisions to:

 - Regulate the discharge of firearms; and

 - Enact ordinances conforming exactly to the provisions of sections 571.010 through 571.070 of the Missouri Revised Statutes (these statutes pertain to various aspects of state firearms regulation, including the unlawful transfer of weapons, armed criminal action, the possession, manufacture, transport and repair of certain weapons, and the carrying of concealed weapons).3

 Missouri Revised Statutes § 21.750(2) reiterates the preemption of all local regulation concerning firearms, stating:

 No county, city, town, village, municipality, or other political subdivision of this state shall adopt any order, ordinance or regulation concerning in any way the sale, purchase, purchase delay, transfer, ownership, use, keeping, possession, bearing, transportation, licensing, permit, registration, taxation other than sales and compensating use taxes or other controls on firearms, components, ammunition, and supplies except as provided in subsection 3.

 In 2014, this statute was amended to include the following provision: “No ordinance shall be construed to preclude the use of a firearm in the defense of person or property . . . .”